thisisyashgarg/discord-tweeter/README.md

 ## What is Discord Tweeter Bot?
 > #### Discord Tweeter Bot is a discord bot that basically takes your input, a tweet of yours that you want to post, and directly posts it through your twitter profile.

-This project is for sending tweets directly from discord.js.

 ### Prerequisites

 In order to use this project, you should have the following prerequisites: